MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionExcludeMembershipRule.md

 You can specify the collection whose members are excluded by using its name, ID, or an object that represents the collection.

 Microsoft System Center Configuration Manager dynamically updates the membership of the user collection on a schedule if the membership of the excluded collection changes.
-For more information on these rules, see [Introduction to Collections in Configuration Manager](http://go.microsoft.com/fwlink/p/?LinkID=259433) on TechNet.
+For more information, see [Introduction to collections](https://docs.microsoft.com/sccm/core/clients/manage/collections/introduction-to-collections).

 ## EXAMPLES

 > [!NOTE]
 > Configuration Manager CmdLets must be run from the Configuration Manager site drive.
-For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).
+For more information, see the [getting started documentation](https://docs.microsoft.com/powershell/sccm/overview).

 ### Example 1: Add an exclude membership rule to a user collection